Test in production without watermarks.

 worksheet("A2").Style.BottomBorder.Type = IronXL.Styles.BorderType.Double

-Save Excel file:
+Save the Excel file:

 workbook.SaveAs("NewExcelFile.xlsx");